Have fun moments with a cruise vacation on world’s biggest waters

 Go around the world to have experience beyond your Imagination

-The Rwenzori Mountains are the biggest mountain range in Africa, including six main mountains with peaks exceeding 4,500 m. of altitude: Mt.
+The Rwenzori Mountains are the biggest mountain range in Africa for climbing and hiking adventures with six main mountains with peaks exceeding 4,500m of altitude: Mt.
 Stanley, Mt.
 Speke, Mt.
 Baker, Mt.
 Gessi (in the Congolese side), Mt.
 Emin Pasha.
 Mt.
 Luigi di Savoia.
 They are found along the border between Uganda and Congo for over 120 km.
 The highest peak is Margherita, 5109 m. on Mt.
 Stanley.
 It is named after the Italian Queen Margherita, who sponsored the first climbing expedition of the Rwenzori in June 1906, led by Prince Luigi Amedeo of Savoy the Duke of Abruzzi.
 The name “Rwenzori” in the local language means “mountain of the rain”, for its rainy nature.
 The trekking and climbing of the Rwenzori requires endurance and physical fitness, at least some previous training.
 A part from this advice, the trekking does not require much of high tech equipment, just trekking boots and especially gumboots, since most of the trail areas are boggy (swampy areas).
 Only the last tract of the Margherita Peak climbing presents a glacier area and requires the use of rope and crampons.
-For the full list of the required equipment, please see the notes after the itinerary.
+For the full list of the required equipment, please see the notes after the itinerary for your Rwenzori Mountains Climbing package.

 On arrival at Entebbe International Airport you will be welcomed by our company representative and transfer you to the hotel for dinner and overnight at Laico Lake Victoria Hotel or Cassia Lodge.